 The Education and Health Services industry, the Leisure and Hospitality industry, and the Professional Services industry have contributed the most to job gains over the last 8 years.
-Although Construction and Manufacturing employment both grew in December, these sectors have had the most difficulty recovering from the economic downturn.
+The Construction and Manufacturing sectors have had the most difficulty recovering from the economic downturn.

-Those part-time for economic reasons, workers who would prefer to be full-time but are involuntarily part-time, as a share of those part-time for noneconomic reasons increased to 34.4% from 34.3%.
+Those part-time for economic reasons, workers who would prefer to be full-time but are involuntarily part-time, as a share of those part-time for noneconomic reasons was 34.0%, up from 33.4%.

 Youth unemployment continues to be volatile.